sidduloni/nodejs-interview-questions/logic.md

 ```

-## S.No 3: Add 2 numbers using recursion
+## S.No 3: Add two numbers using recursion
 **Ans**
 ```javascript
 function add2(a,b) {